 Noah Becker is an alto saxophonist, clarinetist, composer and copyist based in New York.
-His recent musical activities include extensive ethnomusicological studies in Israel, in preparation for a long-term project that will use Jewish musics to combat antisemitism in the United States; TRUMP: An Unspoken Truth, a solo project that explores and reimagines the evil words of Donald Trump to present a greater truth; and Castle Garden, a research commission from the New York Public Library, for which he composed music about the modern-day relevance of the Jewish immigrant experience in New York, premiered at Lincoln Center.
+His recent musical activities include extensive ethnomusicological studies in Israel, in preparation for a long-term project that will use Jewish musics to combat antisemitism in the United States; TRUMP: An Unspoken Truth, a solo project that explores and reimagines the evil words of Donald Trump to present a greater truth; and Castle Garden, a research commission from the New York Public Library, for which he composed music about the modern-day relevance of the Jewish immigrant experience in New York, recently premiered at Lincoln Center.

 Noah is involved with a number of other ongoing projects, including Jonah Udall's ECHOensemble, Nick Dunston's Truffle Pig, and Steve Williams’s Tiny Tree.
 He is also a member of the NYC Composer Collective.

 As a copyist, Noah has worked extensively with Henry Threadgill, immersing himself in Henry’s idiosyncratic musical systems and translating them to computerized notation.
-Their relationship began with the 2017 large ensemble work “Dirt, And More Dirt” (released in 2018 on Pi Records).
-More recently, Noah worked as copyist and production assistant for Henry’s “Plain as Plain, In Plain Sight” project (a partnership amongst Henry, Harvestworks, and the Tilton and Luhring Augustine art galleries in Manhattan); "2.6 Pentadactyl", a woodwind quintet for commissioned for Imani Winds; “Sixfivetwo”, a string quartet to be performed by the Kronos Quartet for their Fifty for the Future festival; and “Pathways”, performed at the Cleveland Museum of Art in January 2019; “With or Without Card”, a chamber piece commissioned by Bang on a Can; various pieces for Henry’s main band Zooid; and “6 to 5, 5 to 6”, premiered at the Whitney Museum of American Art in September 2019.
+Their relationship has included copyist and production assistant work for “Dirt, And More Dirt”, a large-ensemble work released in 2018 on Pi Records; “Plain as Plain, In Plain Sight”, a chamber piece + video installation premiered at the Tilton and Luhring Augustine galleries in Manhattan; "2.6 Pentadactyl", for Imani Winds; “Sixfivetwo”, for the Kronos Quartet; and “Pathways”, performed at the Cleveland Museum of Art in January 2019; “With or Without Card”, a chamber piece commissioned by Bang on a Can; various pieces for Henry’s main band Zooid; and “6 to 5, 5 to 6”, premiered at the Whitney Museum of American Art in September 2019.
 Noah is currently assisting Henry with future projects.
 He has also performed various other copyist and arrangement jobs for everyone from small-work composers to marching bands of 70+ members.
 He has also done administrative work for Blue Note Jazz Club and Gail Boyd Artist Management, and is currently helping educator Rory Stuart to prepare and proof a six-volume series of books on rhythm.
 Noah also works as a research assistant for Incarcerated Mind, a budding organization that programs and curates artistic and cultural events in New York to raise public awareness of the injustice and cruelty of the American prison system.

 In addition to performing, composing, and working as a copyist, Noah works at John Zorn’s avant-garde listening space The Stone.
-He is also planning a research trip to Israel in 2019, where he will study ethnic music (religious and secular) in order to more fully explore the connection between his Jewish roots and musical background.
 He lives in Brooklyn, NY.